Librela: What we know and don’t know

 Librela was released in Europe about 2.5 years before it became available in the US.
 According to the manufacturer, the most common side effect that has been attributed to Librela in Europe since its release is increased thirst (polydypsia, PD) which leads to increased urination (polyuria, PU) and in some cases urinary incontinence.
 The manufacture does not believe that this PU/PD is associated with organ dysfunction but it does seem to be related to the use of Librela.
 Some dogs that develop PU/PD are continued on Librela and there are reports of the symptoms resolving or improving over time.
 The mechanism of how Librela causes increased thirst is not known at this time.

-There are also reports of injection site reactions (swelling, warmth), vomiting, diarrhea, anorexia, lethargy, lack of efficacy, seizures, ataxia (see below for more about neurologic symptoms), death, allergic reactions, immune mediated disease (hemolytic anemia and thrombocytopenia).
+There are also reports of injection site reactions (swelling, warmth), lack of efficacy, death, allergic reactions, immune mediated disease (hemolytic anemia and thrombocytopenia).
 (Canadian Package Insert) It is not known at this time if these adverse reactions are caused by Librela.
 It is very important that any potential side effects be reported (see last question) so that we can understand the true incidence of these events and if there is truly a causality.
 This will then help guide case selection and conversations with dog owners when discussing the potential use of Librela.

 Has RPOA been seen in dogs treated with Librela?